Boundary estimates for non-divergence equations in $C^1$ domains: Introduction

 \subsection{Acknowledgements.}

-This work has received funding from the European Research Council (ERC) under the Grant Agreement No 801867 and the Grant Agreement No 862342, from AEI project PID2021-125021NAI00 (Spain), and from the Grant CEX2023-001347-S funded by MICIU/AEI/10.13039/501100011033 (Spain).
+This work has received funding from the European Research Council (ERC) under the Grant Agreement No 801867 and the Grant Agreement No 862342, from AEI project PID2021-125021NAI00 (Spain), from AEI project PID2024-156429NB-I00 (Spain), and from the Grant CEX2023-001347-S funded by MICIU/AEI/10.13039/501100011033 (Spain).

 We also wish to express our gratitude to Alberto Enciso, Xavier Ros-Oton and Tomás Sanz-Perela for their suggestions concerning this project.